 So to help clear the air, here are the official arrivals lounge policies in Australia.

-If you thought flashing your Business Class ticket at the end of the flight will get you past the lounge doors, then you’ll be sorely mistaken.
+Will flashing your Business Class ticket at the end of the flight will get you past the lounge doors?
+Nope, you’ll be sorely disappointed.

 Qantas only permits its own Platinum and Platinum One frequent flyers entry to Qantas Clubs and Domestic Business Lounges on arrival.
 However, this doesn’t extend to international flights or to elite-status members of partner airlines.

-Previously, Qantas Business Class passengers jetting on the overnight services from Perth could access the Domestic Business lounges on arrival in Sydney, Melbourne and Brisbane.
-But we’ve been made aware of recent reports (as of January 2023) where this hasn’t been the case anymore.
+Previously, Qantas Business Class passengers jetting on the overnight services from Perth could access the Domestic Business lounges on arrival in Sydney, Melbourne, and Brisbane.
+But this has been quietly scrapped since sometime in 2023.

 Accessing Virgin Australia lounges on arrival